 Prop.
 19 also limits the transfer of property taxes to heirs, children, or grandchildren.
 Parents may transfer their family home or family farm to their children, and the family home will not be reassessed if at least one of the children live in the property as his or her family home.
 The value limit under Proposition 19 is the sum of the factored base year value plus $1 million.
 If the market value exceeds this limit, the amount exceeding the value limit will be added to the factored base year value.
 Thus, as long as all other qualifications have been met, you are still entitled to the exclusion, with an adjusted taxable value to account for the excess over the value limit.

 For example, a family home has a factored base year value (FBYV) of $300,000 and a fair market value of $1,500,000.
 The excluded amount under Proposition 19 is $1,300,000 ($300,000 + $1,000,000 = $1,300,000).
 The difference of $200,000 ($1,500,000 – $1,300,000 = $200,000) is added to the property’s FBYV.
-Thus, the adjusted base year value is $500,000 (FBYV $300,000 + difference of $200,000).
+Thus, the adjusted base year value becomes $500,000 (FBYV $300,000 + difference of $200,000).

-Frequently Asked Questions (half way down the page)
+- Frequently Asked Questions (half way down the page)

-Intergenerational Transfer Exclusion Guidance Questions and Answers
+- Intergenerational Transfer Exclusion Guidance Questions and Answers

 Note: There may be a workaround for intergenerational transfers of properties held in a Limited Liability Corporation (LLC).
 This is complicated.
 We recommend that you consult an attorney who is knowledgeable in estate planning or corporate law.